✓ Updated July 2026

 Essential Travel Tips

-Gdańsk is generally very safe, but like any city, be aware of your surroundings in crowded tourist areas like Długi Targ.
-Keep an eye on your belongings, especially around street performers or busy markets, and you'll have no issues enjoying the city's charm.
+Gdańsk is generally a very safe city, but like any tourist destination, be aware of your surroundings, especially in crowded areas like Długi Targ (Long Market).
+Keep an eye on your belongings to avoid pickpocketing, particularly around popular attractions.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.